-I don’t think there’s a BBQ smoking meat out there that’s more iconic than brisket.
+I don’t think there’s a BBQ meat out there that’s more iconic than smoked brisket.
 It’s not always the easiest food to cook, but if you get it right then it’s probably the most delicious barbecued meat you can have.

 Brisket by its very nature is a large cut of meat, which means that your party can’t always finish it one sitting.
 Even though it can be easily refrigerated to be enjoyed later, it can be difficult to reheat it without losing any of the quality that made it so delicious the first time round.